2014 Japanese Grand Prix: Race

-Hamilton recorded the overall fastest lap of the race on lap 39, at one minute and 51.600 seconds.
-Weather conditions continued to deteriorate, resulting in DRS being disabled on lap 41; visibility was reduced due to fading light and low cloud cover, while drivers were dazzled by the lights on their steering wheels.
+Hamilton recorded the overall fastest lap of the race on lap 39, at 1:51.600.
+From lap 40, weather conditions continued to deteriorate, resulting in DRS being disabled on lap 41; visibility was reduced due to fading light and low cloud cover, making locating standing water more difficult.
+Drivers were dazzled by the lights on their steering wheels.
 Ricciardo attempted to overtake Button again that lap by taking the inside lane into the hairpin, but Button took a wide line.
 Ricciardo finally got past at the hairpin on lap 42, with Button then making a pit stop for full wet tyres.
 On the same lap, Sutil aquaplaned into the outside tyre barrier at the left-hand Dunlop Curve (turn seven) atop a hill.
-Double yellow flags were waved at the corner to warn drivers about the incident, and Whiting did not use the safety car.
-Sutil's car was extracted from the track by a tractor crane that lap which turned backwards toward a gap in the barrier.
+Per the instructions of race control, double yellow flags instructing to slow and be prepared to stop were waved by the marshals at the corner to warn drivers about the incident, and Whiting did not use the safety car, citing the facts as presented to him did not warrant its deployment.
+Sutil was unhurt, and his car was extracted from the track by a tractor crane that lap which turned backwards toward a gap in the barrier.
 Then, on lap 43, Bianchi, who had ignored the yellow flags, lost control of his Marussia at 213 km/h, veering right towards the run-off area on the outside the Dunlop Curve.
 Although he applied his throttle and brake pedals simultaneously, his fail-safe system did not work because the settings of his brake-by-wire system were incompatible.

 Bianchi collided with the left-rear wheel of the tractor crane, which caused extensive damage to his car; its roll bar was destroyed as it slid underneath.
 The impact briefly jolted the tractor crane off the ground, causing Sutil's car (suspended in the air by the crane) to fall to the ground.
 Marshals moved away from the scene to avoid being struck by Bianchi's Marussia.
 Calculations in July 2015 indicated a peak of 254 g_{0} (2,490 m/s^{2}), and data from the FIA's World Accident Database, which sources information from racing accidents worldwide, indicate that Bianchi's impact occurred 2.61 seconds after loss of control, at a speed of 123 km/h and an angle of 55 degrees.
 Bianchi was reported unconscious after not responding to a team radio call or marshals.
 Marshals reported the accident, and safety and medical cars were dispatched.
 Bianchi was extricated from his car and treated at the crash site before being taken by ambulance to the circuit's medical centre.
 Transport by helicopter was impossible due to the weather, so Bianchi was taken by ambulance with a police escort to Mie Prefectural General Medical Center in Yokkaichi, about 15 km (9.3 mi, a 32-minute drive) from the track.